bloomberg/chromium.bb/chrome/common/extensions/docs/README.txt

 *I want to edit or add a purely static page:
 =>Follow the same steps for editing static content for an API page.

 IN ALL CASES.
-When you have finshed, run build/build.bat (on windows) or build/build.py (on mac/linux).
+When you have finished, run build/build.bat (on windows) or build/build.py (on mac/linux).
 This may generate new files or changes to the /*.html pages.
 Include any new or changed files in the changelist you create.